ReliaSolve/Latent/README.md

 installed between the two.
 It is meant to operate in combination with the *test_arduino_latency* program.

+*doc*:
+Documentation on how to build and run the programs, in addition to descriptions of how the various tools work.

 # License
 Copyright 2015 ReliaSolve.com